 Recommended time: 2-5 days

 The Archipelago Trail has attracted cyclists, bikers and motorists for over 20 years.
-Island hopping is the route's speciality - there are no less than nine ferries and a multitude of bridges.
+Island hopping is the route's speciality - there are no less than eight ferries and a multitude of bridges.
 There are great restaurants and places to stay the night.
 Farm shops and kiosks have increased during the last few years providing delicious treats along the way.

 Travelling the Archipelago Trail is a great way to come in contact with the archipelago.
 The trail passes all the main islands of Pargas (Pargas, Nagu, Korpo, Houtskär and Iniö).
 These islands all have their own charm.